Henri Bedimo: Lyon

 At the start of the 2014–15 season, Bedimo played in both legs of the UEFA Europa League Third Round against Mladá Boleslav, as Lyon won 4–2 on aggregate.
 However, during the match against Mladá Boleslav, he suffered a hamstring injury that kept him out for weeks.
-It wasn't until on 21 September 2014 when Bedimo returned to the starting line–up, coming on as a 76th-minute substitute, in a 1–1 draw against Paris Saint-Germain.
+On 21 September 2014, Bedimo returned to the starting line–up, coming on as a 76th-minute substitute, in a 1–1 draw against Paris Saint-Germain.
 Since returning from injury, he continued to regain his first team place, playing in the left–back position for the club.
 However, he spent almost two months away from the first team, due to international commitment and his own injury concern.
-It wasn't until on 8 February 2015 when Bedimo returned to the starting line–up against Paris Saint-Germain, as he helped Lyon draw 1–1.
+On 8 February 2015, Bedimo returned to the starting line–up against Paris Saint-Germain, as he helped Lyon draw 1–1.
 Since returning to the first team, Bedimo continued to regain his first team place, playing in the left–back position for the rest of the 2014–15 season.
 At the end of the 2014–15 season, he made thirty appearances in all competitions.

 At the start of the 2015–16 season, Bedimo started in the left–back position for the Trophée des Champions against Paris Saint-Germain, as Lyon lost 2–0.
 He then made three starts out of the club's first six matches of the 2015–16 season.
 However, during a 1–1 draw against Marseille on 19 September 2015, Bedimo suffered a hamstring injury that saw him substituted in the 19th minute and was sidelined for a month.
-It wasn't until on 30 October 2015 when he returned to the first team, coming on in the 60th minute in a 1–0 win against Troyes AC.
+On 30 October 2015, he returned to the first team, coming on in the 60th minute in a 1–0 win against Troyes AC.
 Since returning to the first team, Bedimo found himself placed on the substitute bench, with Morel preferred as the club's first choice left–back.
 In addition, he also faced his own injury concern throughout the 2015–16 season.
 Despite this, Bedimo, at times, appear in the starting line–up whenever Morel plays in the centre–back position.
 At the end of the 2015–16 season, he made twenty–two appearances in all competitions.
 Following this, manager Bruno Génésio announced that Bedimo would be leaving Lyon when his contract ran out at the end of the 2015–2016 season.